 - Promoting or selling products or soliciting business.

 - Alcoholic beverages, candles or open flames, and storage of personal property, equipment, or supplies.

-Individuals using meeting rooms must comport with patron behavior standards.
+Individuals using meeting rooms must adhere to patron behavior standards.
 In addition:

-- Use of the premises may be terminated at any time if the conduct of the group, or any member of the group, is disruptive to Library service, abusive or dangerous to the building, Library materials, exhibits, furnishings or other individuals.
+- Use of the premises may be terminated at any time if the conduct of the group, or any member of the group, is disruptive to Library service, or harmful to: The building, materials, exhibits, furnishings, or other individuals.

 The library reserves the right to:

-- Cancel or refuse the use of meeting rooms at any time.
+- Cancel or refuse the use of meeting rooms at any time without notice.

-- Take photographs of events held in its meeting rooms for its own records and for promotional purposes.
+- Take photographs or recordings of events held in its meeting rooms for its own records and for promotional purposes.